 Consultant, Regulatory Reporting

-About Northern Trust:
+About Northern Trust

 Northern Trust provides innovative financial services and guidance to corporations, institutions and affluent families and individuals globally.
-With 130 years of financial experience and nearly 20,000 partners, we serve the world’s most sophisticated clients using leading technology and exceptional service.
+With over 130 years of financial experience and nearly 20,000 partners, we serve the world’s most sophisticated clients using leading technology and exceptional service.

 - Lead planning and execution of the daily and periodic regulatory reporting solutions in cooperation with the other senior partners on the team.